UmaMaheswariPaladugu/Terraform-Tasks/README.md

      The files in the directory should include main.tf, outputs.tf, script.sh, and variables.tf.

+13. As a best practice, format the code in preparation for deployment:

+     terraform fmt

-13. Initialize the working directory where the code is located:
+14. Initialize the working directory and download the required providers:

      terraform init

+15. Validate the code to look for any errors in syntax, parameters, or attributes within

+     Terraform resources that may prevent it from deploying correctly:

+     terraform validate
+16. You should receive a notification that the configuration is valid.

-14. Review the actions performed when you deploy the Terraform code: terraform plan
+17. Review the actions that will be performed when you deploy the Terraform code:

+      terraform plan

+    Note the Change to Outputs, where you can see the Time-Date and Web-Server-URL outputs that were configured in the outputs.tf file earlier.

-15. Deploy the code:
+18. Deploy the code:

-     terraform apply
+     terraform apply --auto-approve

-16. When prompted, type yes and press Enter.

-## Resource Specifications
+    Note: The --auto-approve flag will prevent Terraform from prompting you to enter yes explicitly before it deploys the code.